RomanSchefzik/DNT/README.md

 The DNT package provides an overall frame for testing for differences between two statistical networks based on permutation tests.
 There are various options for (i) network estimation (i.e. specifying the adjacency matrices) and (ii) network comparison (using various types of overall, node-specifc or edge-specific network difference chacteristics).
 Moreover, tools for graphical illustrations and comparisons are offered.
 DNT fuses scattered functions from packages such as igraph, Hmisc, energy and qgraph in an overarching frame for differential network testing.

-The DNT package essentially contains three main functions: `create.adjacency.matrix`, `perm.test.nw` and `graph.plot`.
+The DNT package essentially contains three main functions: `create.adjacency.matrix`, `perm.test.nw` and `comp.plot`.

 ### The function `create.adjacency.matrix`